CarlaLlama/Stitchegration/README.md

 -----------

 To use this project locally, pop your `certificate.pem` and `client.json` files in the `/keys` directory and run `npm i` then `npm run serve`!

+This project runs by default on localhost:5000, but can be configured to your preferences.